AshkanYarmoradi/grafana-ai/README.md

 ## ✨ Features

 - **Natural Language Interface**: Ask questions about your metrics in plain English
+- **Dashboard Discovery**: Automatically finds and selects the most relevant dashboards and panels
 - **Multi-Datasource Support**: Works with various Grafana datasources:
     - Prometheus
     - InfluxDB